GST Implementation in India

 - Automation of compliance procedures to reduce errors and increase efficiency

 The GST structure would follow the destination principle.
 Accordingly, imports would be subject to GST, while exports would be zero-rated.
-In the case of inter-state transactions within India, State tax would apply in the state of destination as opposed to that of origin.
+In the case of inter-State transactions within India, the State tax would apply in the State of destination as opposed to that of origin.

 Taxes to be subsumed

 GST would replace most indirect taxes currently in place such as:

 - Central Excise Duty [including additional excise duties, excise duty under the Medicinal and Toilet Preparations (Excise Duties) Act, 1955]

 - Additional Customs Duty (CVD)